Why pay to just to sleep on the way to your next adventure?

 I-70 Utah – several locations with great night viewing of stars on the stretch between Salina and Green River

 Truck Stops – The semi drivers are your main companions on the interstates.
-They are often traveling great distances and need a place to stopover for the night.
-Most truck stops are also welcoming of car/van travelers, the only exceptions being those that are located in town near a major city.
-Even then it may be ok to sleep there, but it is more likely that local transient populations will be using the area as well.
-There are 5 chains in the U.S. that have hundreds of locations.
+They are often traveling great distances and need a place to stopover for the night, so most truck stops are also welcoming of car/van travelers.
+The only exceptions being those that are located in town near a major city, similarly to rest areas.
+Even then it may be ok to sleep there, but it is more likely that local populations of vehicle dwellers will be using the area as well.
+There are 5 chains in the U.S. that have hundreds of locations. — Flying J, Pilot, Love’s, Petro, TA.
+A quick google search of “truck stop” or any of these five chains names will yield you a quick spot to stay the night.

 Cabela’s – Outdoor retailer that caters to the RVing crowd.
 In many areas they offer overnight parking.
 If unsure if it is ok, call or go in to the individual location.
 We had one of our most restful nights situated between a van and an RV at the Cabela’s in Rapid City, South Dakota.